Monastery of Santa María de Huerta: History

 One of the foremost patrons of the monastery was the archbishop of Toledo, Rodrigo Ximénez de Rada, nephew of Martin of Hinojosa.
 In his will, signed in Paris in April 1201, he ordered that he be buried in Santa María de Huerta.
 Throughout the years the foundation received many donations and alms, continuously enriching its heritage.
 Many of the concilĭa of the Cistercian Order were held in the monastery.

 Other important sponsors were the Lords of Molina who chose the monastery for burial, including the first holder of the title, the count Manrique Pérez de Lara, as well as his son Pedro.
 They are both buried, together with other members of their lineage, in the pantheon of the Counts of Molina located in the Gothic cloister.
 Kings Alfonso II of Aragon and Peter II of Aragon were also benefactors of the monastery.

-In 1215, Martín Muñoz, Mayordomo mayor of Henry I and nephew of the abbot Martin of Hinojosa, paid for the building of a new refectory.
+In 1215, Martín Muñoz de Hinojosa, Mayordomo mayor of Henry I and nephew of the abbot Martin of Hinojosa, paid for the building of a new refectory.
 In the 16th century he obtained aid and benefits from Charles V, Holy Roman Emperor and Philip II of Spain.
 During this time, additional construction works took place to enlarge and the monastic complex.

 In 1833, as a consequence of the ecclesiastical confiscations of Mendizábal, the monks were expelled and the church was retained to serve as a parish church.
 The archaeologist Enrique de Aguilera y Gamboa, Marquess of Cerralbo, made an exhaustive study of the entire site, taking responsibility for documenting and publishing its history and taking an inventory of its artworks.
 Thanks to these efforts, this monastery could be saved from total ruin.
 In 1882 it was declared a national monument.

 Since 1930, the monastery has been a community of monks of the Cistercian Order of the Strict Observance (Trappists).
 At present the Abbot of the monastery is Dom Isidoro Anguita and the community comprises approximately 24 brothers.